-Whole genome sequencing (WGS) is a service that has held a lot of promise for the clinical and personalized medicine world.
-Having treatments and regiments that were specific to your own unique needs is something that many are striving to achieve based off of WGS findings.
+Whole-genome sequencing (WGS) is a service that has held a lot of promise for the clinical and personalized medicine world.
+Having treatments and regimens that were specific to your own unique needs is something that many are striving to achieve based on WGS findings.

 The next step for this field is to answer the questions “When should I report a finding?” and “Is this data significant enough to report?”